-But make no mistake: DR planning for the cloud isn’t identical to simply creating a backup and restoring it in case of a disaster event.
+But make no mistake: a Cloud disaster recovery plan isn’t identical to simply creating a backup and restoring it in case of a disaster event.
 A back-up will not provide the continuous synchronization required, and even the backed-up instance could be open to disaster.
-A comprehensive cloud disaster recovery roadmap will consider a specific Recovery Point Objective (ideally <24 hours) and a Recovery Time Objective (in minutes).
+A comprehensive Cloud based disaster recovery plan will consider a specific Recovery Point Objective (ideally 24 hours) and a Recovery Time Objective (in minutes).

-While replication-driven DR plans will obviously consume more resources, often requiring specific cloud service capabilities, the benefits in terms of Recovery Point and Recovery Time are clear.
+While replication-driven disaster recovery plan for application on Cloud services will obviously consume more resources, often requiring specific Cloud service capabilities, the benefits in terms of Recovery Point and Recovery Time are clear.

-An experienced cloud partner takes full ownership of application hosting and disaster recovery with Recovery Point and Recovery Time objectives mentioned right in the SLAs.
-Also, by rigorously assessing the cloud migration partner before selecting a DR plan, businesses can make sure a provider is equipped to take on the challenges of protecting their digital infrastructure.
+An experienced Cloud partner takes full ownership of application hosting and disaster recovery with Recovery Point and Recovery Time objectives mentioned right in the SLAs.
+Also, by rigorously assessing the Cloud migration partner before selecting a Cloud provider disaster recovery plan, businesses can make sure a provider is equipped to take on the challenges of protecting their digital infrastructure.